csorianoai/BoatRentalManager/replit.md

 This is a multi-platform boat rental management system for Nadaki Excursions built with Node.js/Express backend and PostgreSQL database.
 The system integrates with 13 booking platforms (Airbnb, GetMyBoat, Viator, etc.), Stripe for payments, Twilio for WhatsApp notifications, and features an AI assistant powered by OpenAI for automated bookings.

-**Current Status**: PHASE 4 (Commission System) COMPLETED ✅ **Deployment**: Full-featured commission management with automated calculations, payment tracking, and financial analytics.
+**Current Status**: PHASE 5 (Schedule Optimizer) COMPLETED ✅ **Deployment**: All 5 phases completed.
+System ready for authentication implementation before production deployment.

 # User Preferences